triyatna/ci4-authro/README.md

 ## Assets

-We use premium template assets from vuexy and their resources for the application part, and use premium assets for the landing page as well
+We use template admin by sb admin 2, you can see the documentation [here](https://startbootstrap.com/theme/sb-admin-2)

 ## Important Change with index.php